leptium/leptium.github.io/bitacora-en.md

+---
+layout: default
+title: Technical Log (English)
+nav_order: 3
+---

 # 📘 Technical Log (English Version)

-## Title: I Turned My Android into a Full Development Environment with Termux, Ubuntu, and VS Code
+## Title: I Turned My Android into a Complete Development Environment with Termux, Ubuntu, and VS Code

-This log documents step-by-step how Richard Salvatierra transformed his Android phone into a professional Linux development environment using open-source tools, automation scripts, and GitHub Pages with the “Just the Docs” theme.
+This log documents step-by-step how Richard Salvatierra transformed his Android phone into a professional Linux development environment using open-source tools, automated scripts, and GitHub Pages with the "Just the Docs" theme.

 ---